highlight/highlight/README.md

 ## Contributors

-### Enhanced Log and Trace Filtering
+### Enhanced Observability: Powerful Filtering

-We've significantly improved our log and trace filtering capabilities.
-You can now apply granular filters based on record attributes, allowing for more precise and efficient debugging and analysis.
-This enhancement brings a consistent and powerful filtering experience across both logs and traces, making it easier to pinpoint specific events and troubleshoot issues.
+Highlight.io empowers developers with advanced filtering capabilities to quickly pinpoint issues.
+Beyond standard log and trace filtering, you can now apply granular filters based on **record attributes**.
+This allows for highly specific data analysis, enabling you to efficiently drill down into relevant logs and traces by custom attributes, just like you would with other log fields.
+This enhancement significantly improves the speed and precision of debugging and incident response.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->